-X. SELECTION OF BANKS, BROKER/DEALERS AND INVESTMENT ADVISORS
+XI.
+SELECTION OF BANKS, BROKER/DEALERS AND INVESTMENT ADVISORS

 - A. Depository City Council shall, by ordinance, "select and designate one or more banking institutions as the depository for the monies and funds of the City" in accordance with the requirement of Tex.
 Loc.
 Gov't.
 Code Ch.
 105. At least every five years a depository shall be selected through the City's banking services procurement process, which shall include a formal request for proposal (RFP).
 The selection of a depository will be determined by a competitive process and evaluated on the following criteria: - 1.
 Qualified as a depository for public funds in accordance with state and local laws. - 2.
 Provided requested information or financial statements for the periods specified. - 3.
 Complied with all requirements in the banking RFP. - 4.
 Completed responses to all required items on the proposal form. - 5.
 Offered lowest net banking service cost, consistent with the ability to provide an appropriate level of service. - 6.
 Met credit worthiness and financial standards. - B. Investment Broker/Dealers If the City has not retained an investment advisor, then the Investment Committee shall be responsible for adopting the list of qualified brokers/dealers and financial institutions authorized to engage in investment transactions with the City.
 Authorized firms may include primary dealers or regional broker/dealers that qualify under SEC Rule 15C3-1 (uniform net capital rule) and qualified depositories as established by the Tex.
 Loc.
 Gov't.
 Code Ch.
 105. The Investment Committee shall base its evaluation of security broker/dealers and financial institutions upon: - 1.
-Financial condition and displayed ability to fulfill commitments., strength, and capability to fulfill commitments. - 2.
+Financial condition, strength and capability to fulfill commitments. - 2.
 Overall reputation with other broker/dealers or investors. - 3.
-Regulatory status of the broker/dealer. - 4.
-Background and expertise of the individual representatives. - 5.
-Ability to provide additional advisory services.
+Regulatory status of the broker/dealer.